datascienceconfidential/datascienceconfidential.github.io/_posts/2019-05-29-board-game-eda.md

 I was interested in ranking the remaining games by popularity.
 Simply counting the number of plays is not sufficient because we should also consider the amount of time which has elapsed since a game was last played.
 The plays of each game can be considered as a binary time series, and the simplest model for such a series is a logistic regression with time as the dependent variable.
 My idea was that the overall trend in the popularity of a game could be measured by the coefficient of time in the logistic regression, and the current popularity could be measured by the probability that it will be played next week.

-Each logistic regression starts from the first time a game was played, in order to make a fair comparison.
+Each logistic regression starts from the first time a game was played, in order to make a fair comparison between games.

 ```r
 n_weeks <- 66